-Unlike English and other European languages, Chinese text dose not have a natural delimiter between words.
+Unlike English and other European languages, Chinese text does not have an explicit delimiter between words.
 As a consequence, word segmentation is a major issue in Chinese-English translation processing.
-The inherent errors caused by word segmentation always remains as a problem in Chinese-English information retrieval.
-In our experiments, high precision segmentations is not the focus of our work.
+The inherent errors caused by word segmentation is always a problem in Chinese-English information retrieval.
+In our experiments, high precision segmentation is not the primary focus of our work, except where OOV terms are involved.
 Instead we aim to evaluate the effectiveness of our disambiguation method as long as the errors caused by word segmentation are reasonably low.
 However, we note that the web mining technique that we have developed could also be used to improve segmentation accuracy.